A guide to Brand Awareness: how to measure & increase it

-You can build a friendly community by interacting with your audience, sharing their content, posting relatable things unrelated to your product.
+You can build a friendly community using community platforms to interact with your audience, sharing their content, posting relatable things unrelated to your product.

 Social media marketing is first and foremost about socializing.
 And if you’re good at it, the word about your brand will spread organically without much pushing from your side.

 User-generated content is one of the trendy things on social media and beyond it.
 Simply put, UGC is any content — text, videos, images, reviews, etc. — created by people, rather than brands.
 Essentially, this is your customers promoting the brand for you.
 Isn’t it a dream?

 Brands work hard to encourage UGC: they carry out contests, organize online flash mobs, use hashtags, and promise to feature UGC on their main page for mutual promotion.

 You don’t need me to explain to you the meaning and importance of PR.

 However, you might need me to tell you that you can find bloggers and journalists and relevant news sites with social monitoring.
 Creating an alert for your brand and limiting your sources to news and blogs will return all journalists and articles that have mentioned your brand.

 And if you create alerts for your competitors, the tool will show you articles that have mentioned those.
 Their authors will surely be a good goal for reaching out!